converspace/otxt/README.md

 A distributed P2P HTTP-based SMS replacement.

 ## Key ideas
-* Private, individual & group short text messaging, aka Dark Social.
+* Focus on Dark Social (SMS, Email, Whatsapp)
-    * group messaging is like email/irc and not sms, i.e., everyone knows who the members of the group are (from the `to` param)
+* Private one-to-one short text messaging like SMS.
-* Short text messages limited to 256 characters.
+* Messages limited to 256 characters.
 No new lines allowed.
 * Users identified by URLs intead of mobile numbers.
 * Links are first class citizens.
     * compose: `This is how you [link](http://example.com)`